 Healthcare for the Homeless provides a suite of health care services that is affordable, accessible and acceptable to homeless men, women and children.
-A multidisciplinary team of physicians, nurse practitioners, nurses, and social workers provides primary care to this population in the shelters, soup kitchens, drop-in centers and streets of Cambridge and Somerville.
+A multidisciplinary team of physicians, nurse practitioners, nurses, and social workers provides primary care to people experiencing homelessness in the shelters, soup kitchens, drop-in centers and streets of Cambridge and Somerville.

-The staff also conducts inpatient rounds at the Cambridge Hospital campus for homeless patients and assists inpatient medical teams with discharge planning and treatment plans for homeless patients.
+The staff also conducts inpatient rounds at the CHA Cambridge Hospital for homeless patients and assists inpatient medical teams with discharge planning and treatment plans for homeless patients.